 Nerve conduction studies/EMG

-All sleep related studies and EEG procedures will be done at our sleep lab, Regional Health Diagnostics, with locations in Wilmington, New Bern, and Jacksonville.
+All sleep related studies and EEG procedures will be done at our sleep lab, Regional Health Diagnostics, with locations in Kinston, New Bern, and Jacksonville.

 We treat the following pediatric and adult neurology conditions: